georgi-dimitrov95/Database-for-an-e-commerce-website/README.md

-# Database for an e-commerce website
+# Database for an e-commerce website (developed with SQLite)

 By Georgi Dimitrov